djwrisley/RLAC/_posts/2026-01-21-introduction-to-static-sites.md

 - Use themes for your site's appearance, and when you grow more confident, pass on to customization
 - Maintain a complete history of all changes

-## Getting Started
+## Elements required:

-To create your own static site on GitHub Pages, you'll need:

 1. A GitHub account
 2. A text editor (we will use VS Code, etc.)
 3. Git and GitHub Desktop installed
-4. Basic familiarity with Markdown
+4. Familiarity with Markdown

-This approach is particularly valuable for course sites, portfolios, project documentation, and archival materials where content stability and preservation matter.

 ## Sustainability, Static Sites and Digital Humanities

 As Wikle and Williamson argue in their [Code4Lib Journal article](https://journal.code4lib.org/articles/18372), static web methodology represents a shift in how digital humanities practitioners approach infrastructure.
-Rather than investing significant time and resources in maintaining complex platform infrastructure, a static web approach emphasizes:

-- **Minimal Infrastructure**: Static sites can be deployed on free hosting services like GitHub Pages, eliminating ongoing server maintenance costs
-- **Preservation-Ready Data**: Content stored in plain text files and open formats can be easily migrated and preserved for the future
-- **Reduced Technical Barriers**: By minimizing the complexity of platform administration, more scholars and students can engage directly in web development and digital project creation
-- **Agility and Iteration**: Low-cost deployment enables rapid prototyping and iterative development without prohibitive resource constraints
-- **Sustainability Focus**: The approach prioritizes investing resources in people and skills development rather than maintaining expensive systems

 This philosophy aligns with principles of minimal computing in the digital humanities—asking what is truly necessary when developing digital scholarship under real-world constraints.